design909/Online-Retail-Exploratory-Data-Analysis/README.md

 ### 1. Data Cleaning
 - Removed 5,268 duplicate rows
-- Dropped records with missing `CustomerID` or `Description` (over 135,000 rows)
+- Dropped records with missing `CustomerID` or `Description`
-- Created a clean dataset of 401,604 rows
+- Cleaned dataset has 401,604 valid transactions
 - Handled zero unit prices and negative quantities (returns)

 ### 2. Descriptive Statistics
 - Identified skewness in `Quantity` and `UnitPrice` due to extreme outliers
-- Highlighted the need for median-based metrics for typical transaction analysis
+- Median values were more representative of typical transactions

 ### 3. Data Visualization
-- Histograms, boxplots, and bar charts to analyze:
-  - Quantity and price distributions
+- Histograms and boxplots to analyze distributions
-  - Monthly and weekday sales trends
+- Line and bar charts for time-series trends
-  - Top-selling products and countries
+- Bar plots for top-selling products and countries
-  - Most returned products
+- Return analysis via most frequently returned items

 ### 4. Time-Based Analysis
-- **Peak Sales:** Observed in Q4 (especially November)
+- **Peak Sales:** Q4, especially November
-- **Slow Months:** February and April
+- **Low Sales Periods:** February and April
-- **No Saturday Data:** Likely due to data collection issue or business operations
+- **Missing Saturday Data:** Possibly a logging or operational issue

 ### 5. Top Performers
 - **Best-Selling Product:** `PAPER CRAFT , LITTLE BIRDIE` (80,995 units)
-- **Top Countries (excluding UK):** Netherlands, Ireland (EIRE), Germany, France
+- **Top Countries (Excl.
+UK):** Netherlands, Ireland (EIRE), Germany, France

 ### 6. Outliers and Anomalies
-- Found outliers with quantities over 80,000 and prices up to £38,970
+- Found significant outliers in quantities (up to 80,000) and prices (up to £38,970)
-- Discussed their potential impact on mean, visualizations, and business interpretations
+- Discussed their impact on average statistics and visualizations

 ## Tools Used